 With a passion for music and the arts, Nicole enjoys playing guitar in her church worship group and utilizing her musical abilities to lead music classes that encourage children to explore musical instruments and sing in a group as well as moving their bodies.
 Nicole has experience one on one with tutoring 2nd graders in math and English, leading simple arts and music classes/activities and continuously learning from all that Early Childhood Education has to offer her.
 She has volunteered at the YMCA Daycamp, interned at Bret Harte Elementary in a second grade class and enjoys extracurricular activities such as rafting, cross country running and boxing.
 She focuses on finding ways to incorporate her passions into each of her classes.
 She is currently a student at Sacramento City College achieving her general education and seeking her career path of pursuit.

 Bryna is a mother and a crafter with loads of experience working with young children.
 She has wrangled groups of them since she was 11 years old and spent 2 years assisting in a public Waldorf kinder classroom.
-She has been a teacher at Art Beast since 2016 and her strong and compassionate approach to interacting with children have endeared her to parents and children alike in just a short time.
+She has been a teacher at Art Beast since 2016, mainly co-teaching with Ms Leslie for our drop off program, Club Beast.
+Bryna's strong, calm and compassionate approach to interacting with children has endeared her to parents and children alike.

 Diana is a freelance art teacher who has worked to create and run art programs both for classroom settings as well as after school enrichment programs.
 She can be found working with many community groups (and in support of many social justice causes) in Sacramento like Adventure Playground as well as supporting fundraisers and doing community outreach.
 She has two very artistic daughters whom she home schools with a passion.
 Diana works in many mediums including fiber arts and is especially interested in fostering a community of young artists who learn and grow by looking at art throughout history, creating a dialog in the classroom and creating meaningful artwork together.
 Diana’s giving spirit and extremely genuine nature has made her a well-loved member of the Sacramento community.